 Applicants must be a resident of British Columbia, Canada.
-Applicants who are from British Columbia, but currently study outside of the province are eligible to apply.
-If such an applicant is successful, the cost of travel and accommodation are at their own expense.
+Applicants who are from British Columbia but currently study outside of the province are eligible to apply.
+If such an applicant is successful, the cost of travel and accommodation is at their own expense.
 There are no age restrictions.

 Each composer may submit only one composition for consideration.
-Works that have been performed professionally are not eligible.
+Works that have been professionally performed are not eligible.
 Works previously submitted to the VS for consideration may be resubmitted.
-Compositions must be less than twelve minutes in length.
-A portion or movement from a movement may also be considered.
+Compositions must be less than fifteen minutes in length.
+A portion or movement from a longer work may also be considered.

 Works must be scored for a maximum instrumentation of:

 Additional players can be provided at the expense of the composer.
 Piano costs may include rental and tuning fees.
-Wind doublings and extra players are possible, but costs incurred will be paid by the selected composer.
-Work with soloists will be considered.
+Works with soloists will be considered.
 Soloist(s) will be provided by the composer without cost to the Victoria Symphony.
 Indigenous composers are welcome to include vocal and instrumental soloists from their traditions.
 Costs for Indigenous performing artists may be covered by the Victoria Symphony on a case-by-case basis.